lorin/devstack-vm/README.md

  * Use Neutron for networking
  * Disable security groups

-You can enable Swift and security groups by editing the devstack.yml file.
+You can enable Swift, Heat and security groups by editing the devstack.yml file.

 This project was inspired by Brian Waldon's [vagrant_devstack][1] repository.